NazariyDA/Healthcare-Analytics-Power-BI/README.md

 <img width="15" height="15" alt="image" src="https://github.com/user-attachments/assets/f35489d1-c8a5-4471-9b95-d5fb263625ac" /> **Recommendation:** Training for low-rated specialists to improve the quality of medical care (overall average ~4.2).

-## Conducted analysis the financial performance of the healthcare center.
-Additionally, provide insights on the healthcare providers.